David Ivar Swanson

 David Ivar Swanson (September 14, 1884 – April 8, 1950) was an Illinois state representative (Republican Party).

 He served as Representative from the 53rd through the 66th General Assemblies, except for the 60th and 64th legislative sessions.
 He was Chairman of the Committee on Judiciary for the 54th–57th, 62nd–63rd and 65th Assemblies.

-During the 1945 session, Swanson was Legal Adviser to the Speaker of the House in Springfield.
+During the 1945 session, Swanson was legal adviser to the Speaker of the House in the state capitol of Springfield.
 During the 65th session, he was Republican House caucus chairman and member of the Policy Committee.

 Childhood

 David Ivar Swanson was born in Chicago, Illinois to John and Beata Swanson, immigrants from Sweden, and raised at 531 West 56th Place, Chicago.
 Most of the Swanson's immediate neighbors were Swedish immigrants or children of Swedish immigrants.
 In the 1880s, the Sweden-born population in Chicago numbered more than 43,000.
 Many of these lived in largely Swedish-American neighborhoods.

 Swanson was the oldest of five children.
 His siblings were Ruth, Almeda, Henry and Joel.
 His father was a carpenter constructing the interiors of Pullman railroad passenger cars.

 In 1900 at age fifteen, Swanson was working as an errand boy while attending Chicago public schools.